dkiang/Nodes/Nodes/README.md

 4. Connections are automatically bidirectional

 ### Path Finding
-1. Toggle path finding mode using the menu
+1. Toggle path finding mode using the "Find Path" button
+2. Select a start node (will be highlighted with a black border)
+3. Select an end node (will be highlighted with a black border)
+   - If you tap the start node again, both selections will be cleared
+   - If you tap the end node again, only the end node will be deselected
-2. Tap a node to set it as the start point
+   - If you tap a new node when both are selected, it becomes the new start node
-3. Tap another node to find the shortest path
-4. The path will be highlighted in green
+4. Available paths will be shown with thick green animated lines
-5. Tap the start node again to reset
-6. Tap any other node to start a new path
+5. Exit path finding mode to return to normal operation

 ### Data Management
 - Use the menu to access additional options